-Objective 3.1: Develop and assist with implementing a data-sharing strategy and promote making geodetic data Findable, Accessible, Interoperable and Reusable (FAIR) so it can be shared globally and used to improve decision-making.
+Objective 3.1: With assistance from the International Organisation for Standardisation (ISO), Open Geospatial Consortium (OGC), IAG and FIG, develop and assist with implementing a data-sharing strategy and promote making geodetic data Findable, Accessible, Interoperable and Reusable (FAIR) so it can be shared globally and used to improve decision-making.

-Objective 3.2: Work with Member States to apply standards, policies and conventions for the generation of consistent geodetic products for the GGRF.
+Objective 3.2: With assistance from the International Organisation for Standardisation (ISO), Open Geospatial Consortium (OGC), IAG and FIG, work with Member States to apply standards, policies and conventions for the generation of consistent geodetic products for the GGRF.